 What in the world am I doing?
 How am I going to do this ?

 I was immensely grateful to find a Practicum site that felt so aligned with my values , something I quickly learned wasn’t the case for many of my peers.
 But here’s the thing: no one really talks about what happens after you secure a Practicum site.
 So, I figured I would.
 Once I had officially joined my site, the very first step surprised me: marketing.
 I was suddenly on the market as a Clinical Intern — “accepting new clients.”
 My fate now depended on whether people believed that I, Tyleah Symone, could be their therapist.
+First, you’ll want a professional headshot that your site can use to introduce you to the public and show that you are joining the team and accepting clients.
+Next, prepare a professional bio that shares a bit about who you are, your values as a clinician, and the populations you work with.
+I began my practicum at a private practice, so this information was shared through Psychology Today.

 Leave a comment